MrPerry365/eCommerceBackEnd/README.md

 In MySQL source the data base (source ./db/schema.sql) and in the terminal seed the project (node seeds/index.js).
 After this is done run (npm start) in the terminal and open project in insomnia to access GET POST PUT and DELETE routes

 ## Contributors
+MrPerry

 ## License
 ### MIT
 ### link: (https://opensource.org/licenses/MIT)

 ## Test
-Insomnia: GET PUT POST and DELETE requests
+Insomnia: GET, PUT, POST, and DELETE requests

 ## Questions